-Forms should be submitted in the format provided here (PDF and Excel) to email@example.com by 5:00 P.M. on Monday, January 31, 2022, for the first cycle.
-Applications received after that time will automatically be considered for the second cycle, which closes at 5:00 P.M. on Monday, April 11, 2022, for the second cycle.
+Forms should be submitted in the format provided here (PDF and Excel) to firstname.lastname@example.org by 5:00 P.M. on Tuesday, January 31, 2023.
 All proposals should be submitted in English.

-Proposals may request funds from U$10,000 to U$40,000.
+Proposals may request funds from U$5,000 to U$35,000.
 The template incorporates sections for the budget justification narrative as well as a second tab providing instructions on what to include in the various budget categories.
-The budget is in U.S. dollars and is submitted using the designated AEIF 2022 budget form.
+The budget is in U.S. dollars and is submitted using the designated AEIF 2023 budget form.

 Cost Share: Examples include in-kind support (services, labor, supplies/equipment, or volunteers), a business contributing food, an organization offering a venue at a discount or free of charge, an NGO sponsoring an activity, an expert donating time to facilitate a seminar, etc. We encourage all proposals to include some form of cost sharing.